 • Or, it could be worse.
 Your insurer might refuse to cover wind damage and you’ll have to buy insurance from a special association.
 This is especially true in coastal regions where strong wind activity can pick up quickly at times.
 Therefore, review your insurance policy again to make sure you understand your wind damage coverage.

 • Get experienced wind damage repair contractors and try to find ones that are local.
-If you live in, say, Florida, then you’ll likely have many local contractors around to repair wind damage since the entire state is fairly prone to wind damage from hurricanes.
-But, let’s say you’re in an area that isn’t particularly prone to wind damage like Georgia.
-If your roof is damaged during the last storm, contractors from across the state could come to your region to profit from the insurance claims.
-However, they might not provide the best service as they’re not used to damage in that area.
+If you live in states like Florida or Texas, then you’ll likely have many local contractors around to repair wind damage since these states are prone to wind damage from hurricanes.
+But if you’re in an area that isn’t particularly prone to wind damage and your roof is damaged during a recent storm it may be a different scenario.
+Contractors from across the state, or out of state, could come to your region to profit from the insurance claims.
+However, they might not provide the best service as they’re not used to damage in that area, or may not provide reliable and honest services and taking part in storm chasing scams.
 Therefore, choose a qualified company that can take care of your needs and knows the extent of wind damage in your area.

 Dealing With Hail Damage Insurance Claims

 Wind and hail often go hand in hand, but the coverage in terms of describing both in the eyes of your insurance company is quite different.
-If you are a homeowner it’s important to understand hailstorm damages, how to deal with them and what is covered in your homeowner’s insurance policy.
+If you are a homeowner it’s important to understand hailstorm damages, how to deal with them, what is covered in your homeowner’s insurance policy, and how insurance claims work for hail damage.

 • Hailstorms can be quite unpredictable.
 Like all weather they can vary greatly in their severity from year to year as well as from one geographical location to another.
 For example, Texas had a particularly bad year in 2016 for homeowner hail damage insurance claims with hail losses totaling over 5 billion dollars, which was more than double any previous year.